harrycresswell/harry/content/things.md

 [Brand guide](https://design.angelinvestmentnetwork.co.uk/) is a Hugo theme I use to create brand guideline microsites for my clients.

 [Local London](https://locallondon.life) is a directory of independent, London based food & drink makers.
-I started the project with my friend Rozzy in response to the Covid-19 lockdown, to help support local makers.
-It’s now run by [Rebekka](https://rebekkawrites.com/).
+I started the project with my friend Rozzy to help support local makers during the pandemic.
+It’s now run by [Rebekka](https://rebekkawrites.com/), although I still manage the development.

 [Type Services](https://typeservices.co/) is a type foundry I set up in 2017 which focuses on hand drawn fonts and imperfection in type design.

 [Dark Sky/Benyayer Collab](https://soundcloud.com/harrycresswell).
-Since 2012 I’ve been collaborating with my good friend Matt Benyayer to create the artwork for his music.
+I’ve been collaborating with my good friend Matt Benyayer since 2012, creating the artwork for the music he releases.

 ## Past projects